-In the reporting period, neither the board of CleanR Grupa's governance model is designed the joint stock company nor the boards of the to separate strategic and operational mana-Group companies provided for the represengement.
-The Group's corporate governance tation of employees, i.e., the boards did not is ensured by the Shareholders, the Group's have any elected members overseeing the Council and Management Board, as well as the implementation of the employee representation boards of the subsidiary companies. system.
-To ensure representation of employees Each of them, according to the Latvian and their engagement in decision-making in Commercial Law, the Articles of Association, the future, including fostering of social dialogue, and individual authorisation agreements, has it is planned to establish the CleanR Grupa its responsibilities and mandates.
-The joint-stock employee representation institution in the next company Board members' areas of responyear. sibility and reporting lines are reflected in the The CleanR Grupa Board and Council members company's organizational chart.
+In the reporting period, neither the board of the joint stock company nor the boards of the Group companies provided for the representation of employees, i.e., the boards did not have any elected members overseeing the implementation of the employee representation system.
+To ensure representation of employees and their engagement in decision-making in the future, including fostering of social dialogue, it is planned to establish the CleanR Grupa employee representation institution in the next year.

-have qualifications and experience compatible with their area of responsibility, as well as it is also relevant to the industry, products, and services.
+The CleanR Grupa Board and Council members have qualifications and experience compatible with their area of responsibility, as well as it is also relevant to the industry, products, and services.